Pallava dynasty: Languages used

 Many Pallava royal inscriptions were in Sanskrit or Prakrit, considered the official languages.
 Similarly, inscriptions found in Andhra Pradesh and Karnataka State are in Sanskrit and Prakrit.
 Sanskrit was widely used by Simhavishnu and Narasimhavarman II in literature.
 The phenomenon of using Prakrit as official languages in which rulers left their inscriptions and epigraphies continued till the 6th century.
 It would have been in the interest of the ruling elite to protect their privileges by perpetuating their hegemony of Prakrit in order to exclude the common people from sharing power (Mahadevan 1995a: 173–188).
 The Pallavas in their Tamil country used Tamil and Sanskrit in their inscriptions.

 Writing system

-Under the Pallava dynasty, a unique form of Grantha script, a descendant of Pallava script which is a type of Brahmic script, was used.
+Under the Pallava dynasty, the Pallava script which is a type of Brahmic script, was used to write texts and it gave ultimately rise for Tamil script via Chozha-Pallava-script and Grantha script.
 Around the 6th century, it was exported eastwards and influenced the genesis of almost all Southeast Asian scripts.